Hi, I am Hosanna!

 While, I have identified as an artist most of my life, to go deeper on this path of paint making and pottery, it was essential for me to begin learning the language of the rocks and soils.

 I have spent the last 12 years studying the geology of my home in the Southern Willamette Valley through observation, experimentation, and research.
-Like any relationship with a person, I am having a dialouge with the land through my creative process.
+Like getting to know a new friend, I am building a relationship with the land through my creative process.

 These conversations are so rich.
 I am learning how to feel and hear the land through sculpting with their clays, blending, testing and transforming them at different temps.
 I make offerings and amends, grieving and singing, asking questions and receiving feedback.
-I watch how iron moves through the strata, how a place heals from disturbance, and sometimes can sense how time might feel from the minerals point of view.
+I watch how iron moves through the strata, reading the biography of the earth and how a place heals from disturbance.
+Sometimes I can sense how time might feel from the minerals point of view.

 Relationship with our materials restores the continuity that our creative practices crave.
 When we cultivate, tend, and process our materials from the source, we understand that our crafts are inherently dependent upon the gifts of the living earth.

-Below you’ll find more of my musings, specific to the crafts.
+Below you’ll find more of my musings and past projects.
 Enjoy!